Non-linear realizations and invariant action principles in higher gauge theory: The SW-GN formalism in FDA theory

-The definition in eq. (\ref{fdalarge}) is equivalent to eq. (\ref{dularge}) in the case of the Lie algebra.
-However, it does not make use of a group element given by the exponential of a parameter evaluated the corresponding algebra, but it is expressed in terms of a series of transformations.
-The lack of higher-order terms in eq. (\ref{fdalarge}) is compensated by adding higher-order operations in $\Delta$.
-Thus, eq. (\ref{fdalarge}) allows to analytically extend the large gauge transformations of a Lie algebra to the case of a general FDA1, in a way that inlcude the corrections coming from the FDA cocycle.
-The large gauge transformation allows the definition of a non-linear FDA1 gauge field $\mu^{\xi}$ with $\xi$ a FDA1 multiplet evaluated in the coset space resulting from the FDA1 and a chosen stability subalgebra, namely, the Lorentz algebra
+with the convention $\Delta^{1}\mu=\nabla\varepsilon$ and $\Delta \varepsilon=0$.
+Eq. (\ref{fdalarge}) makes use of the generalized bilinear bracket of FDA1 defined in eq. (\ref{def2}).
+Thus, $\Delta^{n}\mu$ represents the contribution of degree $n$ in $\varepsilon$ to the large gauge variation of $\mu$.
+As will be shown further on, it is possible to find explicit expressions of large gauge transformations in the context of particular cases of FDA1 by directly calculating each term in the sum of eq. (\ref{large1}).
+The definition in eq. (\ref{fdalarge}) is equivalent to eq. (\ref{large1}) in the case of the Lie algebra.
+However, it does not make use of a group element.
+Thus, eq. (\ref{fdalarge}) allows to analytically extend the large gauge transformations of a Lie algebra to the case of a general FDA1, in a way that include the corrections coming from the FDA1 cocycle.
+A transformed gauge field can be then explicitly calculated as long as the sum in the r.h.s. of eq. (\ref{fdalarge}) is truncated at some degree.
+Furthermore, this definition allows to introduce a non-linear gauge field $\mu^{\xi}$ with $\xi$ a FDA1 multiplet evaluated in the coset space resulting from the FDA1 and a chosen stability subalgebra $\mathfrak{h}$

-This analytical extension allows us to define non-linear gauge fields for FDA1 gauge theories with non-trivial cohomology.
-However, as it happens in the SW-GN formalism for Lie algebras, the multiplet $\xi$ is considered as a fundamental field of the gauge theory and not the parameter of a symmetry transformation.
-It is therefore necessary to define a transformation law under the action of FDA1 that is consistent with the definition of the non-linear gauge field.
-If the gauge algebra is a Lie algebra, the transformation of the zero-form under the infinitesimal transformations of the stability subalgebra and coset space are given by eqs. (\ref{5B}) and (\ref{5C}) respectively.
-It is possible to find analytical extensions of such transformation laws in a way that includes the cocycle of the FDA1 and that is consistent with the large gauge transformation introduced in eq. (\ref{fdalarge}).
-In the case of a gauge parameter $\varepsilon$ evaluated in the stability subalgebra of FDA1, the infinitesimal gauge variation of the multiplet becomes
+As it happens in the SW-GN formalism for Lie algebras, the multiplet $\xi$ is considered as a fundamental field of the gauge theory and not as the parameter of a symmetry transformation.
+It is therefore necessary to define a transformation law for $\xi$ that is consistent with the definition of the non-linear gauge field.
+If the gauge algebra is a Lie algebra, the infinitesimal variations of the zero-form under the stability subalgebra and the coset space are given by eqs. (\ref{5Binf}) and (\ref{5Cinf}) respectively.
+As it happens with the gauge field, it is possible to find analytic extensions of such transformation laws in a way that includes the cocycle of the FDA1 and that is consistent with the large gauge transformation introduced in eq. (\ref{fdalarge}).
+Let us now consider an infinitesimal gauge parameter $\varepsilon$ evaluated in the stability subalgebra of FDA1.
+We extend the transformation law from eq. (\ref{5Binf}), by plugging in the shifting of eq. (\ref{def2}).
+Thus, the infinitesimal gauge variation of the multiplet becomes